 Edward Fisher was born in 1891 in Norwalk, Ohio.
 Edward, with his brother Alfred, graduated from the Andrew F. Johnson Carriage and Automobile Drafting School in 1913, and joined their brothers Charles, Fred, and Lawrence at the Fisher Body company.
 Edward eventually became a vice-president and director of GM and general manager of GM's Fisher Body division after Fisher Body was sold to that company.

-Edward built a home at 892 W. Boston in 1923, just a year after his brother Charles built his home; Edward lived there until the mid-1950s.
+Edward built a home at 892 W. Boston (designed by Richard Marr) in 1923, just a year after his brother Charles built his home; Edward lived there until the mid-1950s.

 Read Edward F. Fisher's bio from the Automotive Hall of Fame.